The dependency question Guard answers

 - A clean result applies to the audited revision.
 A new dependency, image tag, workflow, or lockfile can change the score.

-After an approved fix lands, Guard reruns the audit against the new revision.
-Later changes can move the project out of the green zone again.
-The recurring audit and autofix cycle is the product, not the report in isolation.
+Once an approved fix lands, Guard audits the new revision.
+Later changes can move the project out of the green zone again, so the report remains one checkpoint inside the recurring audit and autofix cycle.

 Enji Guard